SimonHoefling/web_shop_clone/README.md

 npm run dev
 ```

-5. Press o and the side should open in your default browser.
+5. Press o and the site should open in your default browser.